-After the Dryfus Theater was destroyed by fire in 1914, Lafayette was without a legitimate playhouse until 1920 when the Luna Amusement Company announced plans to construct a new theater.
+After the Dryfus Theatre was destroyed by fire in 1914, Lafayette was without a legitimate playhouse until 1920 when the Luna Amusement Company announced plans to construct a new theatre.
 Designed by Nicol, Scholer and Hoffman and built by A.E.
 Kemmer, the building is a significant architectural example of the Neo Classical design.
-It was christened the Mars Theater after a rural Lafayette woman submitted the name in a contest that won her $25.
+It was christened the Mars Theatre after a rural Lafayette woman submitted the name in a contest that won her $25.

 Opening night April 19th, 1921, featured comedian Ed Wynn’s traveling show, Carnival.
 Wynn, who was billed as “The Perfect Fool,” experienced a long career on stage screen and television.
 He is perhaps best known for his comedic portrayal of Mary Poppins’ uncle who levitated when he laughed.

-The Long Center for the Performing Arts is currently home of the Lafayette Symphony Orchestra and the Long Center Theater Organ Society’s 3 manual, 21 rank, Mighty Wurlitzer theater organ.
+The Long Center for the Performing Arts is currently home of the Lafayette Symphony Orchestra and the Long Center Theatre Organ Society’s 3 manual, 21 rank, Mighty Wurlitzer theatre organ.
 Many other arts organizations frequently perform on the stage of the Long Center including: Purdue Bands, Purdue Musical Organizations, Purdue Convocations, The Lafayette Ballet, the Passion Play, Wabash Valley Youth Symphony and many others.

 111 North Sixth Street

 (765) 742-5664 ext 1